 Fig. 9.
 Mix the ground gold well with the water

-We have mixed gold with gum arabic, but it is not yet paint.
-Now for the gold to glitter after it is burnished it is necessary to remove the excess gum arabic.
-To do this fill the three fourths of the saucer with water and carefully mix it with the ground gold.
-Afterwards let it stand for an hour.
+We have mixed gold with gum arabic, but it is not yet ready for use.
+Now for the gold to glitter after it is burnished, it is necessary to remove the excess gum arabic.
+To do this, fill three-fourths of the saucer with water and carefully mix it with the ground gold.
+Afterward, let it stand for an hour.
 The gold particles will settle to the bottom of the saucer.
 Pour off the remaining clear water.
 Allow the gold to dry under a lamp.

 The dried gold is now ready to be applied to your painting.
-During the entire process it is important to keep the gold free from dust particles.
+During the entire process, it is essential to keep the gold free from dust particles.

-Inexperienced artists may find it difficult to prepare gold paint at first.
-They may apply it and find that it rubs off easily, or does not shine after it has been burnished.
+Inexperienced artists may find it challenging to prepare gold paint at first.
+They may apply it and find that it rubs off easily or does not shine after it has been burnished.
 There are several reasons for such failure.
-The first reason is that not enough gum arabic was used in the final paint, which will cause the gold to rub off after it is dried.
+The first reason is that not enough gum arabic was used in the final paint, which caused the gold to rub off after it was dried.
 Another reason is that too much gum arabic was added—gold particles are surrounded by excessive gum and will not glitter.
-Even after burnishing it may appear a dull yellowish brown color.
-A third reason is that the gold was not ground finely enough to make delicate fine lines in the painting.
+Even after burnishing, it may appear a dull yellowish-brown color.
+A third reason is that the gold was not ground fine enough to make delicate lines in the painting.

 Applying the Gold Paint